Occupation (TV series): Episode 2

 Episode 2 begins in March 2004, four months after episode 1.
-Swift, promoted to Staff Sergeant and transferred to the Royal Army Medical Corps, is looking for Aliya by enquiring at her former hospital, where he meets Dr Sadiq Alasadi, a male doctor and influential local figure, who had been missing presumed dead in prison under Saddam Hussein's rule.
+Swift, promoted to Staff Sergeant and transferred to the Royal Army Medical Corps, is looking for Aliya by enquiring at her former hospital, where he meets Dr Sadiq Alasadi (Yigal Naor), a male doctor and influential local figure, who had been missing presumed dead in prison under Saddam Hussein's rule.
 Having saved the American, Lester and Ferguson outfit, Pacific Solutions, has flourished, and they are looking to expand from simple escort protection of contractors, to organising the reconstruction projects as well, starting with Sadiq's hospital.
 Reunited, Ferguson informs Swift that he knows where Aliya is, and while as a friend warns him against contacting her, as a businessman he says he will tell him, in exchange for putting a word in with Sadiq.
 He agrees, but on finding her working in another clinic she again refuses his advances and reveals she had been married all along.
 Swift, Ferguson and Lester meet Sadiq at the hospital, and once he learns of Swift's earlier heroics, Paterson and Lester secure the contract.
 In the process, Swift learns that Sadiq is Aliya's husband, to the amusement of Lester and Ferguson.
 On a further visit, Aliya rejects an offer from Swift to take her to England, even though conditions for her are worsening in Iraq.